What is B2C (Business to Consumer)?

 D2C brands function without the “intermediaries” that B2C enterprises rely on, such as Amazon.
 Every transaction and interaction in D2C is between customers and the brand.

 B2C is often easier to launch when it comes to simplicity of use.
 Even though you must set up an online store, display products, advertise, and manage orders, it requires less planning than D2C business models.

 If you sell directly to consumers, on the other hand, you’ll have to make your goods first, then take care of packaging, all before selling a single product.

-Following are the five key models of B2C:
+Following are the five critical models of Business to Consumer (B2C) :

-This is the online or E-commerce business model where customers can buy the product via retail sites or direct in-house selling products.
-Example- Target.com and Apple.
+A direct seller is the online selling of E-commerce business model where customers can buy the product via retail sites or direct in-house selling products.
+Examples: Target.com and Apple.

 These are subscription-based businesses like SaaS.
-They charge fees based on specific packages that are provided to the customers.
+They charge fees based on specific packages that you provide to the customers.
 The package is a combination or amount of various services offered depending upon the price the customer will have to pay.
-For example, Netflix, Hulu, Newyorker.
+For example, Netflix, Hulu, and Newyorker.